isabella232/media-analytics.en-1/help/sdk-implement/track-av-playback/track-buffering/track-buffering-js3.md

 ---
-title: Track buffering using JavaScript 2.x
+title: Track buffering using JavaScript 3.x
 description: Describes tracking buffering events in browser apps (JS).
-uuid: c380cf2c-7729-4d4a-a4da-581bd94a5896

 ---

-# Track buffering using JavaScript 2.x{#track-buffering-on-javascript}
+# Track buffering using JavaScript 3.x{#track-buffering-on-javascript}

 >[!IMPORTANT]
 >
->The following instructions provide guidance for implementation across all 2.x SDKs.
-If you are implementing a 1.x version of the SDK, you can download the 1.x Developers Guides here: [Download SDKs.](/help/sdk-implement/download-sdks.md)
+>The following instructions provide guidance for implementation across all 3.x SDKs.
+If you are implementing any previous versions of the SDK, you can download the Developers Guides here: [Download SDKs.](/help/sdk-implement/download-sdks.md)

 ## Buffer tracking constants